-- 1. Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - Where the existence of such a relationship shall be determined based on a consideration of the following factors: - The length of the relationship, - The type of relationship, and ii. - The frequency of interaction between the persons involved in the relationship.

-For the purposes of this definition:

-- Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - Dating Violence does not include acts covered under the definition of domestic violence.
+- 1. Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - 2.
+Where the existence of such a relationship shall be determined based on a consideration of the following factors: - a.
+The length of the relationship, - b.
+The type of relationship, and - c.
+The frequency of interaction between the persons involved in the relationship. - 3.
+For the purposes of this definition - a.
+Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - b.
+Dating Violence does not include acts covered under the definition of domestic violence.

-Arkansas Jurisdictional Definitions of Rape, Domestic Violence, Dating Violence, Sexual Assault, Stalking and Consent
+Arkansas Jurisdictional Definitions of Rape, Domestic Violence, Dating Violence, Sexual Assault, Stalking, and Consent